Highschool Boy Misses His Best Friend, but the Best Friend Wants to Be More

 Synopsis:

 Kensuke Oshiba has a problem.
-His life has been relatively peaceful despite being haunted by a painful event in his past when his best friend left him behind to attend a different middle school.
+His high school life has been relatively peaceful despite being haunted by a painful event in his past when his best friend left him behind to attend a different middle school.
 He’s thankfully made friends since then, but that sad memory comes back to the forefront of his mind when that friend, Asaya Hasekura, suddenly transfers to his high school.
 He’s no longer that little boy Kensuke played with in elementary school.
 He’s now a handsome young man, taller than Kensuke, and he’s the talk of the school.
 Kensuke intends to just ignore Hasekura, but then they end up in the same class.
 Could things get any worse?

 Thankfully, Hasekura seems ready to bury the hatchet, which Kensuke is all too happy to do.
 With their friendship rekindled, Kensuke’s life is back on track.
 But little does Kensuke know that Hasekura has no intentions of staying just friends.